-DEFINITION: Professional art of applying science to the optimum conversion of the resources of nature to the uses of humankind.
-Engineering is based principally on physics, chemistry, and mathematics and their extensions into materials science, solid and fluid mechanics, thermodynamics, transfer and rate processes, and systems analysis.
-A great body of special knowledge is associated with engineering; preparation for professional practice involves extensive training in the application of that knowledge.
+Professional art of applying science to the optimum conversion of the resources of nature to the uses of humankind.
+Engineering is based principally on physics, chemistry, and mathematics and their extensions.
+A great body of special knowledge associated with engineering; preparation for professional practice involves extensive training in the application of that knowledge.
 Engineers employ two types of natural resources, materials and energy.
-Materials acquire uses that reflect their properties: their strength, ease of fabrication, lightness, or durability; their ability to insulate or conduct; and their chemical, electrical, or acoustical properties.
-Important sources of energy include fossil fuels (coal, petroleum, gas), wind, sunlight, falling water, and nuclear fission.

 OK, so that was a mouthful.
-The long and the short of it is that engineering is the use of physics to design…well, everything: building structures, machines and/or their internal and connective systems.
+The long and the short of it is that engineering is the use of physics to design everything: buildings, machines and/or their internal and connective systems.

-Every human being in the industrialized world is surrounded by products of engineering; from the car you drive (or bike you pedal), the stove you cook with (or the stoves at restaurants you frequent), to the hinges used on your front door.
+Every human in the industrialized world is surrounded by products of engineering.
+So, that means, from the car you drive (or bike you pedal), the stove you cook with (or the stoves at restaurants you frequent); to the hinges used on your front door.
 If you use it or live in it, it’s a good bet that it was dreamed up by an engineer.

 You haul out an old used tire from the garage and dig out a healthy length of brand new, never used rope.
 You select just the right oak tree branch for strength and finally hang the tire; securing it to the specially selected tree branch using a complex threaded figure 8 knot which you thoroughly researched on the internet and used because it was certified to hold up to 610lbs (and if it says it on the internet…).